deliveryworkers/deliveryworkers.github.io/index.markdown

 ---
 ![My helpful screenshot](/assets/fmz_im.jpeg)

-On February 25, 2021, a former food delivery worker and labor organizer who goes by the name of “Mengzhu” was detained by the Beijing police for organizing his fellow delivery workers.
-Mengzhu’s real name is Chen Guojiang, and had recently worked as a delivery worker before setting up mutual aid networks to support delivery workers.
-He was charged with “picking quarrels and provoking trouble”, a standard bogus charge regularly levelled against activists, on April 2, 2021, while two of his fellow delivery workers Ma Rong and Yu Ziyang remained detained.
-This is followed by Chinese government’s crackdown on the delivery workers’ mutual aid networks, as well as harassment of Mengzhu’s supporters engaged in the solidarity campaign.
-Any public discussion of Mengzhu’s detention within China has been censored, making it challenging to raise broader awareness within the country.
-This is why international solidarity is all the more important in keeping the limelight on the arrests as well as the conditions and organizing of Chinese delivery workers.
+This is a call to delivery workers, couriers, logistics workers, and all who want to support the struggle of workers in the delivery and logistics sector—in China and elsewhere: On February 25, 2021, a former delivery worker Mengzhu was detained.
+Mengzhu’s real name is Chen Guojiang.
+On April 2, 2021, Chinese authorities charged him with “picking quarrels and provoking trouble,” a bogus charge regularly leveled against activists in China.
+Facing wage arrears, wage cuts, and fines, Mengzhu set up mutual aid networks to support his fellow workers, and he spoke out publicly against the exploitation of delivery workers.
+For years, delivery workers and couriers have staged strikes and other forms of labor resistance in China.
+On a global scale, delivery workers in many parts of the world also face similar problems, and have organized and staged struggles.
+We call on all delivery workers around the world to join the efforts, include solidarity with Mengzhu in their daily actions and struggles, and support our demands.

-Read the rest of the statement [here](/mengzhu/2021/05/01/supportmengzhu.html).
+Read the demands and the rest of the statement [here](/mengzhu/2021/05/01/supportmengzhu.html).